jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 These are **sysvinit** systems.

 The Qt version is `5.4.2`.
 There is no *X11* and no desktop installed.
 [Qt][qt] GUI applications can be run using the `-platform linuxfb` switch.

-A light-weight *X11* desktop can be added with minimal changes to the build configuration.
+A light-weight *X11* desktop can be added with minimal changes to the build configuration. (*X11* is needed to run Java GUI apps.)

-(*X11* is needed to run Java GUI apps.)
+[ZeroMQ][zeromq] version `4.0.4` with development headers and libs is included.

 Perl `5.20` with a number of modules is included.

 Python `2.7.9` is included with at least enough packages to run [Bottle python][bottle-python] web applications.
 Additional Python packages are easily added.

 *Device tree* binaries are generated and installed that support